 When a party to a contract fails to state important information about the agreement, the contract could be considered unenforceable.

 As an example, consider a deal Bob struck with Dan.
 Bob agreed to sell Dan some of his equipment for what appeared to be a decent price.
 However, although Bob stated he owned the equipment, he was only leasing it.
 That could be considered fraudulent misrepresentation because Bob knows that he is making a false statement.
 In addition, some of the equipment is not working properly, a fact that Bob fails to disclosure.
 The contract Bob and Dan signed could be struck down as unenforceable.

 Have an Attorney Review Your Contracts.

 The attorneys at Virtus Law use their experience to assist clients with their contracts.
 To discuss your concerns with one of our attorneys, please call 612.888.1000.
-Our offices are in Minneapolis, Edina, Mendota Heights, and Red Wing, but we serve clients throughout Minnesota.
+Our main office is in Minneapolis, with other offices located in Maplewood, Cambridge, Edina, Mendota Heights, and Red Wing.